Tchilo/50-days-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# 50project
+# Hidden Search

-> Building 50 project in 50 days to upgrade my skills in html , css and js.
+> Building hidden search is a search bar that starts out hidden untile the user clicks on it and it opens so that a serch can be added.